CrestApps/laravel-code-generator/README.md

 ## Examples

-Lets create a CRUD called <var>AssetCategory</var> with the fields listed below.
+The following example assumes that we are trying to create a CRUD called <var>AssetCategory</var> with the fields listed below.

 - id
 - name